filswan/go-swan-client/README.md

 ```

 ## After Installation
-- The binary file `swan-client` is under `./build` directory, you need to switch to it.
+- The binary file `swan-client` for Option:two: is under `./build` directory, you need to switch to it.
 ```shell
 cd build
 ```